rabbani230/EDA_Superstore-Sales-Performance/README.md

 ---
 Business Overview

-Retail management needs to understand how sales and profitability evolve over time, how performance differs across regions and categories, and which products consistently drive profit.
+Retail management needs to understand how sales and profitability evolve over time, how performance differs across regions and categories, and which products drive profit consistently.
 This project uses exploratory data analysis (EDA) to uncover patterns, compare segments, and identify actionable insights using historical Superstore sales data.
 ***
 Objectives